Node.js Microservices Performance Explained

 Hidden Latency in High-Volume Logging Streams

-Coming from ecosystems where logging is often handled by a background thread (like Rusts `tracing` or Pythons `logging` with handlers), developers underestimate the cost of `console.log`.
+Coming from ecosystems where logging is often handled by a background thread (like Rust’s `tracing` or Python’s `logging` with handlers), developers underestimate the cost of `console.log`.
 In Node, if you pipe stdout to a file or a heavy logging agent, you might accidentally introduce backpressure that slows down your business logic.
-Its an absurd irony: trying to observe your systems performance is often what ends up destroying it.
+It’s an absurd irony: trying to observe your system’s performance is often what ends up destroying it.

 // High-frequency logging backpressure